rehype-pretty/rehype-pretty-code/packages/transformers/README.md

-  import remarkRehype from 'remark-rehype' import rehypeStringify from 'rehype-stringify' import rehypePrettyCode from 'rehype-pretty-code' import { transformerCopyButton } from '@rehype-pretty/transformers'
+  import remarkRehype from 'remark-rehype' import rehypeStringify from 'rehype-stringify' import rehypePrettyCode from 'rehype-pretty-code' import { transformerCopyButton, transformerLineNumbers } from '@rehype-pretty/transformers'

   const file = await unified()
     .use(remarkParse)